aweymo/cs_land/index.md

     image: ''
     alt_text: '"Uncle Sam Sees The Danger" The American Standard 1901-02-01'
   background_image: "/uploads/2022/04/30/as021901.png"
-- template: 1-column-text
-  block: one-column-1
-  content: "<strong>Developing language used to describe immigrant groups in the Pacific
-    Northwest from 1880-1930, reflects labor, industrial and land development interests, which may still impact these communities today.</strong>"
-  headline: ''
-  slug: tag
 - template: 3-column-text
   block: three-column-1
   col_1: